 The content-based threats are common to classical media, but specific issues thrive on the web and social media in particular.
 Examples of content-based threats include toxic content \citep{Kozyreva2020Citizens}, fake news/disinformation \citep{de2018multi}, beauty stereotypes \citep{verrastro2020fear}, and bullying \citep{grigg2010cyber}.
-Given the importance of these threats, various researches in focused on the development of dedicated detection systems as discussed in Section \ref{sec:ThreatDetection}.
+Given the importance of these threats, various research is focused on the development of dedicated detection systems as discussed in Section \ref{sec:ThreatDetection}.